201 Khalid Ibn Walid Corps

-Commanders
+Command Staff

 201st 'Selab' Corps 2004-2021

 The 201st 'Selab' Corps was a corps-sized formation of the now-defunct Islamic Republic's Afghan National Army.
+The corps additionally had the same designation as the 201st Commando Battalion in the Afghan Commando Forces under the Democratic Republic of Afghanistan.

 The establishment of the corps started when the first commander and some of his staff were appointed on 1 September 2004.
 The first two ANA brigades for what was at the time called the Central Corps were activated on 22 March 2003.
 Under the Islamic Republic of Afghanistan the corps had the name 'Selab' (Flood).
 The corps was responsible for the east of the country (Kabul, Logar, Kapisa, Nuristan, Kunar, and Laghman provinces).
 Brigadier Abdul Jabbar was the last commander of the Corps.
 He was appointed as the commander of Corps on 8 January 2021.

 The corps' 1st Brigade was stationed at the Presidential Palace.
 Its 3rd Brigade at Pol-e-Charkhi was a mechanised formation including M113s and Soviet-built main battle tanks.
 In mid-2003, the 11th Armored Cavalry Regiment sent a training team to the 3rd Battalion, 3rd Brigade, of the Central Corps to assist the creation of a battalion equipped with T-62s and BMP-1s and BMP-2s to help provide security during the Loya Jirga of 2003 and the 2004 Afghan presidential elections.